wethod/learning-center-source/content/settings/index.md

 You can assign up to two **tags** to each teammate, use these tags to create groups of employee.
 You can, for example, use a tag to describe the background of a person.

+Each user can have an **allocation manager**, that is the person in the team that will receive notifications about user's allocation requests.

+Being a user allocation manager does not automatically means you can approve or reject their requests, you need special permissions for that.

+To set a user allocation manager:

+1. Click on the "more" icon related to the user
+2. Click on "Set allocation manager" menu item
+3. Choose the manager from the autocomplete input
+4. Click "Save" button

+Any team member can be allocation manager of another team member.

 {{< img-center src="/uploads/2017/11/02/settings-team.png">}}

 {{< note title="Note" >}}